evelyneee/ellekit/README.md

 ### Building

 To build a dynamic library, use Xcode 14.
-To build the library, run `xcodebuild -target ellekit-mac` for a Mac library or `xcodebuild -target ellekit` for an iOS library.
+To build the library and the package, run `make deb`.
+For the macOS library, set MAC=1.
 You can also use this as a Swift package.

 ### Status